-45. Although the region's countries are gradually incorporating punishments for psychological, physical, and sexual violence, 75% still lack comprehensive laws on violence against women that cover all types of violence and spheres in which it is practiced.
+45 Although the region's countries are gradually incorporating punishments for psychological, physical, and sexual violence, 75% still lack comprehensive laws on violence against women that cover all types and spheres of violence.
 Figure 1 shows that only eight of the 32 countries have a comprehensive law on violence against women or on gender-based violence.